Konyaka1/Chernyakov/README.md

 # Chernyakov
+Task9 is completed.

+Task10 is completed.

-task9 is completed.
+Task11 is completed.

-Task10 is not completed. i need help with this task. i started doing but i'm not confident that im doing right
+Start doing task12.